 Another purse, this one is smaller which I like.
 In general, I prefer my book bags big and my purses small.

 I would make this bag just because of how expense and fancy it looks.
 Also, it would be so handy having three separate compartments.
 I lose things in my small purse all the time.
 Or I put way too many things in until when I need something out I have to empty my whole bag.
 This bag would fix both of their problems.
 One last thing it a brilliant idea and would make a great small purse.

 Despite having a relatively small purse I sometimes find it too be too big.
 This is when a clutch would come in handy.

 I like this clutch it so cute.
 It would be just big enough to hold my wallet and phone on those doors when I do not feel like taking a purse.
 Also, you have options; this would be another pattern where mixing different fabrics will give you some different looks.
 It would also be the perfect size pouch for organising things.
-If you want one, the pattern is free, but the generous folks at Pink Door Fabrics have given me a 15% discount code to share with my readers.
+If you want one, the pattern is free.
+And the generous folks at Pink Door Fabrics have given me a 15% discount code to share with my readers.
 The discount code is NATERJANE and will be valid until the end of September.

 Just writing this post has made me want to sew all these bags right now.
 I am already thinking of how I can use them in my daily life and I did not even make anyone of them yet.
 Do you feel like making a bag?